ipaleka/algorand-contracts-testing/media/blog-post.md

 Finally, we created two test suites in [pytest](https://docs.pytest.org/) using best practices and explained the logic behind them.

-For any question or suggestion you may have, use the [issues section](https://github.com/ipaleka/algorand-contracts-testing/issues) of this project's repository or reach out in the Algorand [Discord channel](https://discord.com/invite/hbcUSuw).
+For any questions or suggestions, use the [issues section](https://github.com/ipaleka/algorand-contracts-testing/issues) of this project's repository or reach out in the Algorand [Discord channel](https://discord.com/invite/hbcUSuw).

 Enjoy your coding!